decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 When the internal message expires, it's a good idea to also include an expiration for forward message requests.
 Include the `expires_time` header with the appropriate value.

 The value of the `next` field is typically a DID.
 However, it may also be a key, for the last hop of a route.
 The `routingKeys` array in the `serviceEndpoint` portion of a DID doc allow a party to list keys that should receive inbound communication, with encryption multiplexed so any of the keys can decrypt.
 This supports a use case where Alice wants to process messages on any of several devices that she owns.
-Identifiers other than DIDs may also be used in internal routing implementations that are outside the scope of the standardization targeted by this spec.

 The attachment(s) in the `attachments` field are able to use the full power of DIDComm attachments, including features like instructing the receiver to download the payload content from a CDN.